Guide to SEO Blogging

 How my Guide to SEO Blogging helps

 Blogging and SEO is changing rapidly.
 The rise in popularity of ChatGPT meant that anyone could write blog posts.
-Google caught on and changed the search algorithms, penalising thin content - web pages and blog posts with little or no value, low-quality, poorly written, or copied from other sources.
+Google caught on and changed the search algorithms, penalising thin content (web pages and blog posts with little or no value, low-quality, poorly written, or copied from other sources).

-I wrote my first guide to blogging quite a few years ago, so have now updated it for 2025 to reflect this changing climate of generative search, AI Overviews, and more.
+I wrote my first guide to blogging a few years ago, so have now updated it for 2025 to reflect the changing climate of generative search, AI Overviews, and more.
+It talks about strategy and consistency, through to EEAT, keywords, and top tips for writing blog posts.

 Sign up for a free copy by completing the form above.
 Note: You’ll be added to my email newsletter list too which I hope you’ll find interesting and helpful.
 I’d love for you to stick around but you can, of course, unsubscribe at any time.